apollographql/spotify-showcase/README.md

 4. Visit `http://localhost:3000` and follow the instructions on the home page to ensure the app can talk to Spotify.

+## Feedback survey

+If you used the React + Apollo Spotify Showcase and have two minutes then we'd really appreciate it if you filled out [this survey](https://o0urpu09l9p.typeform.com/to/SrKsN0nv) - it really helps us improve!

 ## About

 Apollo Client's newest features unlock powerful UI development capabilities when